Top tips for enjoying our waterways safely

 There are two types of recreation in our waterways – primary contact is any activity where the whole body or face is frequently immersed in water, while secondary contact refers to activities where only the limbs are regularly wet and ingesting water is unlikely.

 Follow these tips and always use your best judgement to decide if it’s safe to enter a waterway:

 Tip 1: Wait after heavy rain

-Avoid primary contact recreation with waterways during, and at least one day after heavy rain in open waterways and beaches, and for at least three days within confined bays and estuaries.
+Avoid primary contact recreation with waterways during, and at least one day after heavy rain in open waterways and beaches, and for at least three days within confined bays, estuaries, and rivers.

 Tip 2: Avoid water near stormwater drains

-Always avoid primary contact recreation in or near stormwater drains.
+Always avoid primary contact recreation in or near stormwater drains and floodwaters.

 Tip 3: Look for pollution